|Note, January 2023: Senior’s Theatre stopped meeting during the COVID pandemic and has not resumed. We will let you know if and when it does.|

 Remember – you are never late for Seniors Theatre!

-A quick on-line search into Studies of Arts and Aging shows that researchers are starting to investigate what we have intuitively known for a long time—that being involved in the Arts keeps us healthy.
+A quick on-line search into studies of Arts and Aging shows that researchers are starting to investigate what we have intuitively known for a long time—that being involved in the arts keeps our brains and bodies healthy.
 There are almost 1000 registered Seniors’ Theatre Companies in North America.
 While the activities are not always the same, the intent is always to provide physical, intellectual and social stimulation while exploring the issues we all face on a daily basis.